microsoft/Trieste/README.md

 ## Using Trieste in Your Project

-You can use Triest via FetchContent by including the following lines in your CMake:
+You can use Trieste via FetchContent by including the following lines in your CMake:

 ``` cmake